 We are unable to accept returns on any products or test kits.
 All sales are final.

 Serotonin is a neurotransmitter that is synthesized, stored, and released by specific neurons in the brain.
 Natural Serotonin is involved in the regulation of several processes within the brain, including depression, mood, emotions, aggression, sleep, appetite, anxiety, memory and perceptions.
 Serotonin regulates these processes through pathways that innervate (connect to) different brain regions.
 Most cells in the brain, over 40 million, are either directly or indirectly affected by serotonin levels, as well as muscles and parts of the cardiovascular and endocrine systems.
 Because of this far-reaching influence, low serotonin levels are often attributed to anxiety, panic attacks, obesity, insomnia and fibromyalgia.

-Find out more about a unique Serotonin Supplement we have available!
+Find out more about Serotonin Supplements we have available!

 Find out more about the Neurotransmitter Tests available to check your Serotonin levels!

 Low serotonin levels are often attributed to anxiety, depression, panic attacks, insomnia, obesity, fibromyalgia, eating disorders, chronic pain, migraines and alcohol abuse.

 Negative thoughts, low self-esteem, obsessive thoughts and behaviors, PMS, and Irritable Bowel Syndrome are also symptoms of low serotonin.

 Testing for low serotonin levels is available and helpful in determining an appropriate treatment.
 Neurotransmitter tests can now provide precise information on deficiencies or overloads in key neurotransmitters such as dopamine, norepinephrine, and serotonin.
 A serotonin test can measure serotonin levels to determine if a serotonin imbalance is present.